efeefe/is/pages/concepts/06.reuse-commons/item-opendott.md

     limit: 10
 ---

-Collective stewardship of post-consumption materials.
+Ecosystem for the collective stewardship of post-consumption materials.

 ===